National Intelligence Organization: Duties

-The MİT is in charge of collecting intelligence on existing and potential threats from internal and external sources posed against the territory, people and integrity, the existence, independence, security, and all the other elements that compose the constitutional order and the national power of the Republic of Turkey.
+MIT is in charge of collecting intelligence on existing and potential threats from internal and external sources posed against the territory, people and integrity, the existence, independence, security, and all the other elements that compose the constitutional order and the national power of the Republic of Turkey.
 The MİT is in charge of communicating this intelligence to the President, the Chief of the General Staff, the Secretary General of the National Security Council and other relevant state organizations as necessary.

-The MİT is in charge of counterintelligence activities in Turkey.
+MIT is in charge of counterintelligence activities in Turkey.
 Legally, it cannot be given any other duty and cannot be led to any other field of activity than collecting intelligence concerning the security of the Republic.
 The MİT engages in cyberwarfare.
 The Turkish Ministry of National Defence considers cybersecurity as the country's "fifth frontier" after land, air, sea and space.
 The MİT uses local cybersecurity solutions mostly developed by companies like HAVELSAN and the Scientific and Technological Research Council of Turkey.

 Activities

 In 2014, it was revealed in the Turkey's Parliament's Internal Affairs Commission that the MİT has units working abroad and was wiretapping the telephones of 2,473 people, mostly related to "terrorism and spying activities."

 On 5 April 2018, Turkish Deputy Prime Minister Bekir Bozdağ said that MIT has captured 80 Turkish citizens, suspected of links to FETÖ, from 18 different countries so far.

 On 16 October 2020, according to Reuters, Turkey's intelligence officials arrested a man, suspected of spying on foreign Arab nationals on behalf of the United Arab Emirates (UAE).
 The officials said that the man entered Turkey using a non-UAE passport.
 The detainee confessed to the charges and Turkish authorities obtained "a trove of documents" from him showing UAE affiliation, but there were no reactions received from the UAE.
 In 2019, Turkey arrested two men suspected of spying on Arab nationals for the UAE.
 One of the men was connected to the murder of Saudi journalist Jamal Khashoggi.

 In 2022, MIT participated and helped in the prisoner swap between Konstantin Yaroshenko (Russia) and Trevor Reed (USA) which took place in Istanbul.

+On 25 December 2025, the MIT arrested 115 Islamic State suspects 'planning New Year's attacks'.
+The arrests come 2 days after the Turkish intelligence agents carried out a raid against IS on the Pakistan-Afghanistan border.